-Frosted Lemon Cookies (with Greek Yogurt) are a cake-like cookie featuring the tanginess of Greek yogurt and the tartness of lemon–iced with a lemon glaze.
+Frosted Lemon Cookies (with Greek Yogurt) are a cake-like cookie featuring the tanginess of Greek yogurt instead of ricotta cheese the way Giada makes them.

 We recently attended a convention in Las Vegas related to my husband’s job.
 I tagged along to get out of town.
 Although Vegas is close to the bottom of my list of favorite vacation spots, two events were memorable.

 One was the Donny and Marie show.
-Loved it and highly recommend it if you enjoy clean, fun, and slightly retro entertainment.
+Loved it!

 - 1-1/4 cups all-purpose flour

 - 1 egg

 - 3/4 cup thick unflavored Greek yogurt

 - 1 cups powdered sugar

 - Mix flour, baking powder, and salt in a separate bowl.
 Set aside.